raphnet/vspcplay/README.md

                         the tag time or default time).
- --nice                 Try to use less cpu for graphics --status_line          Enable a text mode status line
+ --nice                 Try to use less cpu for graphics --status_line          Enable a text mode status line --mute channel         Start with channel muted (1-8 or all) --unmute channel       Unmute specified channel (1-8) --id666                Display id666 tag info and exit.

 !!!
 Careful with those!, they can ruin your sets so backup first!!!
  --apply_mask_block  Apply the mask to the file (replace unused blocks(256 bytes) with a pattern)